-4) Use the adjustable markers on the plots to determine the bandwidth of each design, using the criterion $\Gamma_m = 0.1$.
+3) Use the adjustable markers on the plots to determine the bandwidth of each design, using the criterion $\Gamma_m=0.1$.

-Q4: You will find that the bandwidths of your design will not be exactly the bandwidths predicted by the design equations.
+Q4: You will find that the bandwidths of your design will not be exactly the bandwidths predicted by the design equations, and schematic simulation.
 Explain why that is.
 Hint: It is not because "ADS has errors"!

-5) You will find that at f = 6 GHz , the following device has an input impedance of approximately $Z{in} \approx 20 + j0 \Omega$ if the length l is properly determined:
+4) You will find that at f = 6 GHz , the following device has an input impedance of approximately $Z{in} \approx 20 + j0~\Omega$ if the length l is properly determined:

-- 6) Determine the proper value for line length l.
-Now replace the 20 Ω resistor with this 20 Ω "load" shown above, and reanalyze (with ADS) each matching transformer design. - 7) Display the results of this new load on the same two plots (with the same scale!) as described in step 3.
+- 5) Determine the proper value for line length l.
+Now replace the 20 Ω resistor with this 20 Ω "load" shown above, and reanalyze (with ADS schematic and Momentum) each matching transformer design. - 6) Display the results of this new load on the same three plots (with the same scale!) as described in step 3.

-Q5: Compare and contrast these results with the 20 Ohm resistor plots.
+Q5: Compare and contrast these results with the 20 Ohm resistor plots for all the cases for all the three scenarios of design equations, schematic simulation, and Momentum simulation.
 How are the results different?
-Determine the specific frequencies where the value of $\Gamma{in}(\omega)$ is precisely the same for the two cases.
+Determine the specific frequencies where the value of $\Gamma{in}(\omega)$ is precisely the same for the three cases.
 Explain why this is true.